irenenikk/neurose/README.md

 ## Examples

-There are two example models: One overfitting to a linear regression problem and another, more complete one classifying the MNIST dataset
+There are two example models: One learning a linear regression function and another, more complete one classifying the MNIST dataset

 Linear regression:

-At the moment the example model is just overfitting to a simple linear regression problem to prove that the model can learn something.
+The example model is just overfitting to a simple linear regression problem to prove that the model can learn something.
 The input is currently `[1, 2, 3, 4]` and the true labels `[2, 4, 6, 8]`.
 Feel free to toy around with the amount of trianing epochs (iterations of the training loop).
-I wrote some speculations about the bug in [the fifth weekly report](https://github.com/irenenikk/neurose/wiki/Weekly-report-5).

 If the weights are initialized with `np.random.normal`, the model sometimes wanders off to a completely wrong direction, which results in some infs and nans.
 I really don't know why.
 At the moment the weights are initialized with `np.random.random`, which doesn't result in this problem.